Multiwoven/multiwoven/README.md

 ## ✨ Features
 - **Sources**
-Efficiently connect to a wide range of data warehouses.
+Connect to a wide range of data warehouses.
 Multiwoven supports integrations with Redshift, Snowflake, Databricks, Google BigQuery, and more, providing a solid foundation for data extraction and management.

 - **Destinations**
 Sync data to over 100+ different business applications.
 Use out-of-the-box connectors to tools like Braze, Klaviyo, Slack, Facebook Ads, Salesforce, and more.

 - **Models**
-Craft powerful data models using SQL, visual builders, or dbt.
+Craft data models using SQL, visual builders, or dbt.
 Multiwoven's flexible modeling options allow for precise and customized data preparation, suitable for any business need.

 - **Syncs**
 Schedule and monitor your data pipelines with ease.
 Multiwoven's syncing features enable you to streamline the flow of data from sources to various destinations, ensuring timely and accurate data delivery.